sillsdev/ptx2pdf/docs/documentation/figures.md

 the `loc` attribute it says "a list of verses where it might be inserted", while paratext help suggests an entirely different use for this attribute.
 For size, USFM-3 only 'span' and 'col', with no scaling factor.
-The ptx2pdf XeTeX macros give better control on both of these, offering multiple positioning options and if you want a smaller image than full-page or column-width you can say, e.g. `span*0.6` (see a later discusion also).
+The ptx2pdf XeTeX macros give better control on both of these, offering multiple positioning options and if you want a smaller image than full-page or column-width you can say, e.g. `span*0.6` (see a later discussion also).
 They also add the extra sizes 'width', 'page' and 'full'.
 'Full' suppresses headers and footers.

 ## Attributes